My Shortlist

 CGS (CHILDREN'S GARDEN SCHOOL)

 "Our Early Start/Preschool, (2.5-4 yrs of age), builds the foundation for success by preparing our youngest student for their educational journey.
-Unlike daycare, this high-quality and balanced introduction to academics yields sustained benefits for our youngest learners as we focus on supporting the development of the whole child; addressing cognitive, social, emotional and physical learning.
-CGS creates a love for learning while setting the necessary expectations for a 21st century learner."
+This high-quality and balanced introduction to academics yields sustained benefits for our youngest learners as we focus on supporting the development of the whole child; addressing cognitive, social, emotional and physical learning.
+CGS creates a love for learning while fostering the necessary skills of a 21st century learner."

 How would you characterize your school's image amongst the public?